avishaan/codehatcher.github.io/_posts/2020-09-02-class-activation-mapping.md

 </figure>

 ## Outro
 There are other interesting use cases, which will be mentioned in other posts.
-Most of the above insight comes from a combination of the Grad-CAM, Discriminative Localization, and Google's *convets learning exploration* which takes from Chollet's *Deep Learning with Python*.
+Most of the above insight comes from a combination of the Grad-CAM, Discriminative Localization, and Google's *convnets learning exploration* which takes from Chollet's *Deep Learning with Python*.
 This article didn't go over the map or implementation as that's all available in the paper.